DenizenScript/DenizenMetaBot/README.md

     - To create a bot token, refer to official Discord documentation.
 Alternately, you can follow the bot-user-creation parts of https://discord.foxbot.me/docs/guides/getting_started/intro.html (ignore the coding parts, just follow the first bits about creating a bot user on the Discord application system, and getting the token).
 - Within the `config` directory, create file `config.fds` (a FreneticDataSyntax file) with the following options (See also the full file text sample below):
     - `valid_channels` set to a whitelist of channels the bot responds in (blank = responds anywhere).
+    - `info_replies` set to a submapping of info commands and their replies, which allows comma-separated list keys.
+The first listed name on each line is the primary name.
+Type `\n` to add a line break.

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```